Tag: psychedelic art

 the history of psychedelic art

 “Before the birth of Jesus, the Ancient Greeks found salvation in their own sacraments.
 Sacred beverages were routinely consumed as part of the so-called Ancient Mysteries – elaborate rites that led initiates to the brink of death.
 The best and brightest from Athens and Rome flocked to the spiritual capital of Eleusis, where a holy beer unleashed heavenly visions for two thousand years.
 Others drank the holy wine of Dionysus to become one with the god.
 In the 1970s, renegade scholars claimed this beer and wine – the original sacraments of Western civilization – were spiked with mind-altering drugs.
 In recent years, vindication for the disgraced theory has been quietly mounting in the laboratory.
 The constantly advancing fields of archaeobotany and archaeochemistry have hinted at the enduring use of hallucinogenic drinks in antiquity.
-And with a single dose of psilocybin, the psychopharmacologists at Johns Hopkins and NYU are now turning self-proclaimed atheists into instant believers.
+With a single dose of psilocybin, the psychopharmacologists at Johns Hopkins and NYU are now turning self-proclaimed atheists into instant believers.
 But the smoking gun remains elusive….The Immortality Key reconstructs the suppressed history of women consecrating a forbidden, drugged Eucharist that was later banned by the Church Fathers.
 Women who were then targeted as witches during the Inquisition, when Europe’s sacred pharmacology largely disappeared…” taken from the book’s description.
 It’s sold on Amazon.

 polyphemus and galatea mosaics in cordoba